Mockasoehnchen/YCMVis/README.md

    all files in JavaScribt.
    Prototype.html is the visualization, other files are dependencies and data.
    compartment_functions.js handles displaying compartment clusters which are at the moment only used for the dot layout.
    GuideToPrototype descirbes the functions used in Prototype.html
+   echarts.min.js is the basic framework used for graph visualization in this project.
+The authors are Deqing Li, Honghui Mei, Yi Shen, Shuang Su, Wenli Zhang, Junting Wang, Ming Zu and Wei Chen.

 + Mockup